ssoRL/3ai/story/perfect.md

 First we tamed fire, to control our present.
 That our weak eyes could see in the dark.
 That our naked bodies could live in the cold.
 That our voracious appetites could feed on the game that should have gone to the lions and the wolves.

 Then we invented language, invented writing, to claim the past.
-With these, we broke the endlessly repeaded cycle of errors that defined the lives of the beasts in the field.
+With these, we broke the endlessly repeated cycle of errors that defined the lives of the beasts in the field.
 We learned to look into our past.
 See the hazards to avoid, the successes to replicate.
 But it seemed our species had an indefatigable genius for error; always there were new mistakes to be made.

 And so we developed the maths and sciences.
-Made models that showed us a fuzzy image of the future, of what we would reap from any of today's hypothetical sowings.
+Made models that showed us a fuzzy image of the future, of what we would reap from any of today's hypothetical sowing.
 And so, bit by bit, we began to get a handle on the future.

 The Algorithm was a natural continuation of this progression.
-Just the next small step in the path we'd been walking for tens of milleneum.
-The inevitable outcome of the erring in our nature, and our implacible drive to excise it completely.
-To access The Algorithm, unintrusive devices were implanted via a simple surgery near the top of the spine.
+Just the next small step in the path we'd been walking for tens of millennium.
+The inevitable outcome of the erring in our nature, and our implacable drive to excise it completely.
+To access The Algorithm, unobtrusive devices were implanted via a simple surgery near the top of the spine.
 From that moment, our brain were connected directly to a catalog of all the knowledge of humanity.
 Nevermore did one wonder: the facts simply fell into place before you.
 The barriers of language and education and skill fell away.
 And we saw that it was good.

 But not perfect.
 And so The Algorithm was updated.
 Now the implant not only gave any information about the past, but it also struck out ahead, predicting the probable shape of the future.
 One had only to think of an action and the implant would show its likely outcomes, its rewards and dangers, calculated by the best models available.
 It lighted our paths forward as they had never been lit before.
 And we saw it was good.

 But not perfect.
 And so The Algorithm was updated.
-Rather than showing the likly outcomes of the path that the user specified, now the implant would anylize their life, compute every plausible option, and provided each user with a list of paths.
+Rather than showing the likely outcomes of the path that the user specified, now the implant would analyze their life, compute every plausible option, and provided each user with a list of paths.
 Some lead to fortune and power, others to leisure and satisfaction, but all lead true.
 After an eternity of groping blindly in the dark, it gave us a map around the trials and pitfalls of life.
 And we saw it was good.

 <div class="perfect-break"></div>